kirschbaum-development/nova-mail/README.md

-# A mail resource tool for Nova apps
+# An action based mail package for Nova apps

 This package contains a Nova action that provides a mail sending form for any resource to easily send email.